-Employees will be entitled to one additional day in substitution of the Union picnic day which must be taken during the Christmas and New Year period.
+Employees will be entitled to one additional day in substitution of the Union picnic day which may be taken during the Christmas and New Year period or on any other day by mutual agreement between the parties concerned.

-6.7 Are Employees Entitled to Parental Leave?
+6.7 Are employees entitled to parental leave?